 7. Reusability of test scripts: In automated testing, the same script can be used with minor changes.
 Thus, the reusability of test scripts facilitates the process of testing, and also, the same scripts can be stored and reused for repeating the test when the need arises.

 8. Helpful to testers: Since tests can run automatically when the source code changes and notify the testers of any issue, it is very helpful to both testers and developers.

 9. Return on investment is high: Automation help businesses complete the testing process faster with greater accuracy and coverage, thereby resulting in a high return on investment.

 There are certain situations where automated testing may not be the best option:

 - The application has a short lifespan: Automated testing requires a significant investment of time and resources to set up, so it may not be cost-effective for applications that have a short lifespan or are expected to change frequently.

-- The application has a low level of complexity: Automated testing is best suited for complex applications that are expected to be in use for an extended period of time.
+- The application has a low level of complexity: Automated testing is best suited for complex applications that are expected to be in use for an extended period.
 If the application is relatively simple, manual testing may be more efficient.

 - The application has a high degree of unpredictability: Applications that have a high degree of unpredictability, such as those that involve real-time user interactions, may be difficult to automate.